differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-09-forgejo-synology-2.md

 ## Testing it

-Browsing to `http://forgejo.differentpla.net` redirects to `https://forgejo.differentpla.net`, so that's all good.
+Browsing to `http://forgejo.differentpla.net` redirects to `https://forgejo.differentpla.net`, and the Forgejo site appears, so that's all good.

 After creating a user, adding SSH public keys, and creating a test repository, `git clone git@forgejo.differentpla.net:roger/test.git` also works.